yomguy/blog/content/pages/about-me.md

 Open culture and free / libre software advocate, Python lover, Linux fan, Music addict, electronic music producer at [DeeFuzz Radio](http://deefuzz.parisson.com), expert in audio and video production systems and mastering technics.

 I use this blog to post some ideas that too long for micro blogging.
-For more fun, audio, music and realtime stuff, please follow me on twitter, G+, FB, etc.
+For more fun, audio, music and realtime stuff, please follow me on Twitter, G+, LinkedIn, FB, etc...

 {% img /images/wall-vu-1200_crop.jpg 830 VU %}